It Advocates for Shunning

 Many have left Wellspring Church over the years for a variety of reasons.
 Some reject its teaching.
 Others object to the level of control the church seeks to exercise over members’ lives.
 Some will not comply with the expectation to shun or reduce contact with family members.
 Some cannot endure being pressured into restricting their family relationships.
 Others depart quietly for reasons unknown.

-Regardless of the cause, those who leave are often labeled by leadership and influential members as “deceived” or “harboring a root of bitterness.”
+Regardless of the cause, those who leave are often labeled by leadership and influential members as “deceived” or “harboring a root of bitterness” who "knew better".
 This language signals to remaining members that the individual should be avoided, reinforcing the practice of shunning.
 As a result, families within Wellspring Church are often fractured when loved ones choose to leave.

 Why does Wellspring Church shun?